dhellmann/pymotw-3/source/bz2/index.rst

 The in-memory approach has obvious drawbacks that make it impractical for real-world use cases.
-The alternative is to use :class:`BZ2Compressor` and :class:`BZ2Decompressor` objects to manipulate data incrementally, so that the entire data set does not have to fit into memory.
+The alternative is to use :class:`BZ2Compressor` and :class:`BZ2Decompressor` objects to manipulate data incrementally so that the entire data set does not have to fit into memory.

 .. include:: bz2_incremental.py
    :literal:
    :start-after: #end_pymotw_header

-This example reads small blocks of data from a plain text file and passes it to :func:`compress`.
+This example reads small blocks of data from a plain-text file and passes it to :func:`compress`.
 The compressor maintains an internal buffer of compressed data.
 Since the compression algorithm depends on checksums and minimum block sizes, the compressor may not be ready to